MayoNeurologyAI/NeuralNetworksNeuropsychology/README.md

-# neuropsychology2022
+# About:

-Demonstration of process models submitted as part of a publication in Neuropsychology
+Source code for manuscript to be submitted to Neuropsychology, “Neural network process models support a distributed memory system and aid design of a novel computer adaptive digital memory test for preclinical and prodromal Alzheimer’s disease.